Date: 31 December 2016. Christmas

 This year I

 laid in a supply.
-I'll be eating
+I will be enjoying

 fruitcake in July if all goes according to plan.